Back to all posts

 For clients seeking relief from specific aches, pains, or inflammation, a more strategic approach to potency is key.
 This is where you can really show the targeted benefits of CBD.
 For a full-body massage focused on pain relief, you can start with a product containing 150 to 600 mg of CBD per ounce.
 Then, as you work on specific problem areas like a stiff neck or a sore lower back, you can follow up with a stronger, more concentrated CBD product.
 This two-step method allows you to provide generalized comfort while delivering a powerful dose of relief exactly where it’s needed most, making it a fantastic addition to a focused Ashiatsu treatment.

-What to Look for in a Professional CBD Brand
+How to Vet a Professional CBD Brand

 When you’re choosing a CBD product to use in your practice, you’re not just buying an oil; you’re investing in your clients’ experience and your professional reputation.
 The market is full of options, but not all CBD brands are created equal, especially when it comes to professional use.
 A brand that caters to therapists will understand the specific demands of our work, from product formulation to business ethics.